 I was born and raised in West London, where my artistic talents were nurtured and encouraged by my school teachers.
 When I was fifteen, my family and I moved to Western Australia, where the new environment further developed my passion for colour and light.
 After four years, we returned to London and I finished university and started a family.
 To make a living, I worked in the car rental industry and art became an enjoyable distraction from the stresses of working life.

-Several years ago, I was suddenly struck down with encephalitis - an inflammation of the brain - which left me unable to breathe on my own and with very little coordination.
+Several years ago, I was suddenly taken ill with encephalitis - an inflammation of the brain - which left me unable to breathe on my own and with very little coordination.
 With time, I slowly relearned how to do essential things, such as breathing, talking, eating and writing.
 Walking is still an ongoing project.
-Throughout this difficult time, my need to create art has been a soothing balm as well as a way to improve my dexterity.
+As a result, my need to create art has been a soothing balm to reality as well as a way to improve my dexterity.

 We now live in North Devon, which offers plenty of inspiration with its spectacular skies and coastal waters.
 Oil paint is the medium I love most.
-I find the smell of linseed oil has a calming effect.
-I also enjoy the slow drying time of oil paints, as it gives me more time to experiment with different textures.
+I enjoy the slow drying time of oil paints, as it gives me more time to experiment with different textures.
 To create depth and luminosity, I often use metal leaf and layered glazes of oil paint.
 These techniques make my paintings interesting up close as well as from a distance, although this can be hard to replicate in photographs.

 Thank you for your interest,